kxl4126/hatch-cli-client/README.md

    b.
 Or mint WICP directly from their canister.
 Follow the instructions at https://github.com/Psychedelic/wicp.
    c.
 Or wrap your ICP with the wallet interface at [Hatch](hatch.com).
 4. **Transfer WICP** to your minting account principal.
 You can do this in the following ways:
-    a.
-Use the Plug Wallet interface to transfer WICP to your minting principal.
+ -  Use the Plug Wallet interface to transfer WICP to your minting principal.
-    b.
-Or call transfer function directly from their canister to your principal.
+ -  Or call transfer function directly from their canister to your principal.
 Follow the instructions at https://github.com/Psychedelic/wicp.

 ### Configure your collection
 Check the `config/` directory to manage different configuration options for your collection.